ballantyne/node-paperclip/README.md

-This module uses s3 by default, but can use a file system if you want.
+This module now uses the file system by default, but can use s3 or whatever cloud api you want, just right a module like the node-paperclip-s3 module.
+If you share your code that would be great, but you can just pass an object or function that has the correct api and the paperclip module will use what is in the configuration.
+I'll make a few examples to show how that should work soon.
 The example above is configured to use the file system.

 If you plan to use s3 you will need the following environment variables set the AWS_BUCKET, AWS_REGION, AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

 Contributing
 ------------

 If you'd like to contribute a feature or bugfix: Thanks!
-To make sure your fix/feature has a high chance of being included, please read the following
+To make sure your fix/feature has a high chance of being included, please read the following guidelines:
-guidelines:

 1. Post a [pull request](https://github.com/ballantyne/node-paperclip/compare/).
 2. Make sure there are tests!
 We will not accept any patch that is not tested.